2013–14 Gillingham F.C. season

 The 2013–14 season was Gillingham's 121st season in their existence.
 Along with League One, the club competed in the FA Cup, League Cup, Football League Trophy and the regional Kent Senior Cup.
 The season covers the period from 1 July 2013 to 30 June 2015.

-Transfers and loans
+Transfers

 Transfers in

+Brackets around club names denote the player's contract with that club had expired before he joined Gillingham.